Mayor Steinberg proposes building 1,000 tiny homes over next two years

 The Mayor said he’ll ask developers to help answer that question but will point them toward more than 100 vacant city-owned lots totaling 4.5 million square feet.

-Steinberg said he’ll not just stop at the $21 million of existing resources available as he’ll also seek a community-wide fundraising effort to raise $20 million.
+Steinberg said he’ll not just stop at the $21 million of existing resources available as he’ll also seek a community-wide fundraising effort to raise $20 million to meet other housing needs in the community.

 © 2018 KXTV-TV